microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServicePrincipal.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Remove-EntraServicePrincipal cmdlet removes a service principal in Microsoft Entra ID.
+the Remove-EntraServicePrincipal cmdlet removes a service principal in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Removes a service principal